What is Video Header Bidding?

 As the main arrangement on the market that has direct relationship with both publishers and brands, additionally responsibility for video player technology, Playwire is extraordinarily situated to activate video header bidding technology without publishers doing anything towards the back.

-How Video Header Bidding works?
+How does Video Header Bidding work?

-Technology behind Video Header Bidding
+The technology behind Video Header Bidding

 Technology is incorporated with the video player, instead of obliging partners to add additional code to the headers of their sites, reducing the greatest torment purpose of header bidding up to this point.

 Header bidding is a programmatic technique that allows advertisers to offer to advertise on a website while that page is as yet loading.
 The best offer in the auction gets encouraged to the ad server when it’s an ideal opportunity to show an advertisement.
-That the offer is sufficiently high, the ad server can pick and serve the proper ad promptly, leading to snappy ad load times.
+If the offer is sufficiently high, the ad server can pick and serve the proper ad promptly, leading to snappy ad load times.

-Header bidding is an undeniably normal method in display advertising to contend immediately and interceded demand head to head.
+Header bidding is an undeniably normal method in display advertising to contend immediately and intercede with demand head to head.
 Publishers put most of their demand sources for the display ads on a similar footing, permitting purchasers to begin fighting it once again before the page loads.
 This empowers the publishers to see who will give them the best price for ad slots on the page.
 The best price wins, regardless of where it originated from.

 Advantages of Video Header Bidding